Technical Assistance Coalition

 The Coalition, created by SAMHSA, impacts thousands of Americans by delivering web-based training and technical assistance on a range of policy issues to multiple stakeholders in state and local behavioral health systems centered on promoting/enhancing the Mental Health Block Grant.

-Bazelon Center for Mental Health Law; Mental Health America; National Alliance on Mental Illness; National Association of State Mental Health Program Directors; National Coalition for Mental Health Recovery; National Council for Behavioral Health; National Disability Rights Network; and National Federation of Families for Children’s Mental Health.
+Bazelon Center for Mental Health Law; Mental Health America; National Alliance on Mental Illness; National Association of State Mental Health Program Directors; National Coalition for Mental Health Recovery; National Council for Mental Wellbeing; National Disability Rights Network; National Federation of Families; the Association of State and Terriorial Health Officials and The University of Maryland's Institute for Innovation.

 - 2,250 community-based mental health and addiction treatment organizations, encompassing 51 associations in 46 states and the District of Columbia, serving more than 8 million low-income children, adults, and families annually.